Human Subjects Research (IRB)

 If you have questions about the nature of human subject research or the process of submitting an application, please contact the IRB at email@example.com.

 Prior to completing any application, researchers must complete a training course on protecting human subject participants.
-Dalton State employees can find more information about the training requirements through GeorgiaVIEW in the Annual Mandatory Training for All Employees course; Dalton State students should contact their supervising instructor for more information on how to satisfy the training requirement; and, all other researchers should contact the IRB at email@example.com for more information on training options.
+Dalton State employees and students can self-register for the Human Subjects Research Training in GeorgiaVIEW; all other researchers should contact the IRB at firstname.lastname@example.org for more information on training options.
 Researchers should save a copy of their training certification to upload with their application(s).
 For more information on training options, see Human Subjects Training Information.

 Only after completing the required training and determining whether their proposed investigation might fall within one of the exemption categories should researchers complete one of the applications for human subject research listed below.
 For more information on exemption categories, see Common Rule Exemptions Information.
 Students who design their own research projects should fill out the appropriate student application; professors who design projects for all students to complete as part of the coursework should fill out the class application.